ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Ceedling plugin `beep`

-[This plugin][../plugins/beep] provides a simple audio notice when a test build completes suite execution or fails due to a build error.
+[This plugin][beep-plugin] provides a simple audio notice when a test build completes suite execution or fails due to a build error.
 It is intended to support developers running time-consuming test suites locally (i.e. in the background).

 The plugin provides a variety of options for emitting audio notificiations on various desktop platforms.

+[beep-plugin]: ../plugins/beep

 ### Ceedling plugin `bullseye`